Resume Writer Pet Peeves (with PDF)

 Rushing It

-Time is the single most precious asset in life.
-We’re all on the clock.
 On a daily basis, most Resume Writers have 6-8 hours of productive working time to dedicate.
 Of course, this assumes your Resume Writer will avoid distractions, maintain good health, and steer clear of countless other factors which eat into available time.
 Rushed clients prioritize their own needs and timeline with little appreciation for how much time is available.
 Most reputable Resume Writers offer rush service for an additional charge.
 If you’re in a hurry, it’s best to consider paying for faster service.

 In Conclusion